jxnl/blog/docs/services.md

 ## An investment in regret minimization

+I've seen companies waste months and millions.

-I can't promise you'll succeed or find product-market fit if we work together.
-But I can help.
-I can make a clear plan.
-I can push your team to keep things simple and try new ideas.
-I can help you focus on what really matters.
+I can't promise you'll succeed or find product-market fit if you work together, but I can promise that I can help you make a clear plan, push your team to keep trying simple experiments, and focus on what really matters.

-I've seen companies waste time and money.

-**My job is simple: to help you see what's easy, what's hard, and how to avoid big mistakes.**
+My job is simple: to tell you when what you think is easy is actually hard, and when what you think is hard is actually easy.

+Success is about minimizing regret.

 | Client | Description | Contact | Industry |